kofu145/GramEnginePongTutorial/2 - Creating Game Objects.md

 [paddle image](images/paddle.png)

 > Make sure you also add a reference to where they end up in the output directory!
-> You can do this by adding a project reference in your project files, like so:
+> You can do this by adding a project reference in your project files (aka, your <ProjectName.csproj> file), like so:

 ```cs
 <ItemGroup>